-It is illegal to pass other cars where there is yellow line instead of a white line marking the middle of the road.
+It is illegal to pass other cars where there is a yellow line instead of a white line marking the middle of the road.
 The yellow line indicates that it’s too dangerous to overtake

 Drivers and passengers must wear seat belts or child restraints at all times.

 You first need to make sure you are legally permitted to drive in New Zealand.
 You need a current driver’s licence from your home country or an International Driving Permit (IDP).
 You can drive a motorhome rental with a TARE weight of up to 4.5 tonnes on a full car driver’s licence even if there’s a lower weight limit on your car driver’s licence.
-You can only drive vehicles which are covered by your driver licence or international driving permit.
+You can only drive vehicles that are covered by your driver’s licence or international driving permit.

 The New Zealand Transport Agency currently has 3 toll roads:

 The Tauranga Eastern Link Toll Road is a 15 km tolled section.